Oluwamarcellus/Todo-app-with-C-language/README.md

 ****STILL UNDER DEVELOPMENT****

-Comprenhensive detail of how the program works is commented inside the source code, please check it out
+Comprenhensive details about how the program works is commented inside the source code, please check it out

 For now, the app can...,
 1. Create a file for user to keep all their todo